 Below 45 — Low Connection.
 Your relationship is not creating opportunities that help expand your knowledge and make you feel better about yourself.
 Make an effort to share new experiences with your partner to improve your relationship.

-For personal use only.
+The Sustainable Marriage Quiz was originally posted on Tara Parker-Pope's New York Times Well Blog.
+For additional information, please check out "The Happy Marriage is the 'Me' Marriage" This quiz is for personal use only.
 For educational/research use, please contact Dr. Lewandowski at email@example.com.
 Other use of this material may be prohibited by law.

 Dr. Gary Lewandowski - Science of Relationships articles | Website

 Dr. Lewandowski's research explores the self’s role in romantic relationships focusing on attraction, relationship initiation, love, infidelity, relationship maintenance, and break-up.
 Recognized as one of the Princeton Review’s Top 300 Professors, he has also authored dozens of publications for both academic and non-academic audiences.